 Future archiving is easy

-The beautiful thing about this system, is I can clip as go; I can create end-of-year archives by simply searching for a tag and moving notes to a new notebook if I want to.
-I could do that by quarter if I wanted to; or month if my outgoings were high.
-It doesn’t matter.
+The beautiful thing about this system, is that you can clip or capture as you go.
+Then, you can create end-of-year archives by simply searching for a tag and moving notes to a new notebook if you want to.
+You can do this by quarter if you wanted to, or by month if your outgoings are high.

 The point of it all is that collating my outgoings for analysis at the end of the month is easier to do, because all of my receipts are in the one place.

 Evernote is a fast, smart way to keep track of your personal spending.
 By setting up a file-naming and tagging protocol for yourself, you can clip receipts and purchases you make online and capture receipts in the real world.
 If you do this a couple of times in a row, Evernote will autofile them for you.
 Then, at the end of the month, you have all your receipts in one place and don’t have to go hunting through bank statements to reconcile your funds.

 If you haven’t tried this but find yourself frustrated at how much time it takes you to track what you spend, give Evernote a go.